CHOOSE YOUR ALLEGIANCE.

 Do not touch any actors without consent.
 This includes The Sentinels.

-Obviously, you also shouldn’t touch any of your fellow attendees without consent, and no, LARPING or roleplay is not an excuse for nonconsensual touching.
+Obviously, you also shouldn’t touch any of your fellow attendees without consent.
+Roleplay, LARPING, or any other type of being in-character is NOT an excuse for nonconsensual touching.
 All of our event rules apply.

 Please obey any sign or label that reads “Staff Only,” “Closed,” or “Authorized Personnel Only,” and do not enter those areas.

-The Medical Tent, the Event Safety (Security) Tent, and the areas immediately adjacent to them are off-limits for all LARPing and mission activities.
-Likewise, staff members and volunteers from those departments will not engage with any LARP-related activities while on duty.
-The Core, our Main Stage area, is also off-limits for missions.
+The Medical Tent, the Security Tent, and the areas immediately adjacent to them are off-limits for all mission and role play activities.
+Likewise, staff members and volunteers from those departments will not engage with any role-play-related activities while on duty.
+The Core, our Main Stage area, is also off-limits for mission activities.

 NO RUNNING.
-This may seem like a strange rule for a big event that is partly open desert, but hear us out: Neotropolis includes crowded spaces, dimly lit areas (especially at night), vehicular traffic, drinking, and, most importantly, people in various costumes that can inhibit their movement or vision.
+This may seem like a strange rule for a big event that is partly open desert, but hear us out: Neotropolis includes crowded spaces, dimly lit areas, vehicular traffic, drinking, and, most importantly, people in various costumes that can inhibit their movement or vision (especially at night).
 Running is a bad idea.
 None of our missions are designed to require running.

 Questions about these rules prior to the event should be directed to:

-Questions about them during the event should be directed to your Allegiance leaders.
+Questions about them during the event should be directed to your NeoCorp leaders.